What Happens if my Employees Move Out of a HUBZone After Certification? What Happens If my Business Merges with Another Company?

 If an employee lived in a HUBZone for at least 180 days after the certification of the HUBZone contractor, then such employee will continue to count as a HUBZone resident, including for recertification purposes, even if they subsequently move outside of a HUBZone.

 If a HUBZone business acquires, is acquired by, or mergers with another firm after certification, the business must notify SBA within 30 days of the transaction becoming final.
-To remain HUBZone certified, the merged business must be able to demonstrate to the SBA that it continues to meet the HUBZone eligibility requirements, including being U.S. citizen owned, maintaining a principal place of business in a HUBZone, and attempting to maintain at least 35% employees living in a HUBZone.
+To remain HUBZone certified, the merged business must be able to demonstrate to the SBA that it continues to meet the HUBZone eligibility requirements, including being United States citizen-owned, maintaining a principal place of business in a HUBZone, and attempting to maintain at least 35% employees living in a HUBZone.

 Protests : Who May (and how to) Protest a Proposed Awardee’s Status as a HUBZone Certified Business?

-The government’s Historically Underutilized Business Zone program (HUBZone) is intended to promote small businesses in urban and rural areas.
+The government’s Historically Underutilized Business Zone (HUBZone) program is intended to designate federal contracting dollars to promote the interests of small disadvantaged businesses in urban and rural areas.
 HUBZone firms must meet certain requirements regarding the percentage of employee residences in a HUBZone and maintaining a “principal office” in a HUBZone.
 Additionally, HUBZone firms must be small for their applicable NAICS code.

 In the event you lose out on a HUBZone award and believe that the winning bidder failed to meet any of the requirements, you may be able to protest the award and have the contract award overturned.